OlgaYarukhina/booking/README.md

 # Booking and Reservation

-This is the repository for my bookings and reservaations prroject.
+This is the repository for my bookings and reservations project.

 - Built in Go version 1.18
 - Uses the [chi router](https://github.com/go-chi/chi/v5 )